Table of Contents

 Surgical intervention is considered if these drugs are not completely effective.

-Analgesics, opiates have been used for management of refractory pain for times immemorial.
+Analgesics, opiates have long been used for management of refractory pain.
 Opiates represent the most potent and reliable analgesic agents.

 Evidence indicates that only a multi-disciplinary “pain team” can be successful in treating chronic pain.
-There is vast need for specialized physicians for pain management.
+There is a vast need for specialized physicians for pain management.
 Anesthesiologists are the leaders in this process.
-The Australian model is the best way for management of chronic pain.
+The Australian model provides a solid model for the management of chronic pain.

-Professor Michael Cousins is the world leader for developing chronic pain management programs.
+Professor Michael Cousins is a world leader in developing chronic pain management programs.

-The impact of comprehensive chronic pain management under able guidance of anesthesiologists on our populations is hard to overemphasize given the vast number of people suffering from chronic pain.
+The impact of comprehensive chronic pain management under the able guidance of anesthesiologists is important, given the vast number of people suffering from chronic pain.

-Perioperative medicine is not a subset of internal medicine or family medicine but a component of medical sciences that endeavors to optimize medical illness during the perioperative period, assess operative risk-versus-benefit ratios and emergently manage complications.
+Perioperative medicine is not a subset of internal medicine or family medicine, but rather a component of medical sciences that endeavors to optimize medical illness during the perioperative period, assess operative risk-versus-benefit ratios and manage complications emergently.

-In pre-operative evaluation, most physicians have been found to use all basic investigations as “routine” work-up.
-This practice is strongly condemned by the American Society of Anesthesiologists.
-The society upholds that preoperative tests should be performed scrupulously to enhance perioperative management.
-The guidelines urge that patient information as recorded from the medical records, patient interview, and physical examination and the anticipated nature of the surgical intervention planned should determine the tests needed.
+Evidence suggests that peri-operative care may be best suited for the Anesthesiologist.
+The American Society of Anesthesiologists society upholds that preoperative tests should be performed scrupulously to enhance preoperative management, rather than a standard order set for every patient.
+The guidelines urge that patient information be recorded in the medical records, patient interview, and physical examination and the anticipated nature of the planned surgical intervention should guide which tests needed.

-As the “team concept” takes on in almost every walk of medicine, cooperation between anesthesiologists and physicians to improve perioperative care is nearly inevitable in the near future.
-Indeed, perioperative medicine essentially involves conditions conducive to the anesthesiologists seeing patients routinely before surgery.
-Patients with serious medical problems are best prepared by the anesthesiologists.
-Special internal medicine problems such as diabetes, heart failure or rheumatoid arthritis are well handled this way.
+As the “team concept” takes on in almost every walk of medicine, cooperation between anesthesiologists and primary care physicians is necessary to improve perioperative care.
+Anesthesiologists should evaluate patients routinely before surgery, particularly those with serious medical problems, including diabetes, heart failure or rheumatoid arthritis.

-Advancements in perioperative medicine stands to ensure formulation of apt guidelines, protocols and algorithms to objectively teach, promote and assure safe and customized perioperative care.
+The advancements in perioperative medicine will help ensure that guidelines, protocols, and algorithms are available to objectively assure safe and individualized, perioperative care.